Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 ### L14.
 Smithy

-The blacksmith, Roguun (a lawful evil, male [duergar](https://www.dndbeyond.com/monsters/duergar)), is hard at work when the characters first enter this area.
+The blacksmith, Roguun (a lawful evil, male [duergar](https://www.dndbeyond.com/monsters/[[duergar]])), is hard at work when the characters first enter this area.
 He attacks intruders at once but flees to join Stahlmast in the clockwork forge ([area L19](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L19ClockworkForge "area L19")) if he is reduced to 11 hit points or fewer.
 Roguun carries the keys to the volatile materials storage cavern ([area L3](https://www.dndbeyond.com/sources/egtw/adventures-in-wildemount-dangerous-designs#L3VolatileMaterialsStorage "area L3")).

 If a character possesses the small statue from area L13 and threatens to smash it, Roguun halts his aggression and refrains from fleeing while he attempts to barter for its safety.
-A character holding the statuette has advantage on Charisma checks made against the duergar.
+A character holding the statuette has advantage on Charisma checks made against the [[duergar]].
 If he is captured and questioned, Roguun might mention the explosives locked away in [area L3](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L3VolatileMaterialsStorage "area L3"), and might also mention the secret door that Stahlmast had him install in [area L5](https://www.dndbeyond.com/sources/egtw/adventures-in-wildemount-dangerous-designs#L5StahlmastsWorkroom "area L5").

 Any creature that enters the open forge for the first time on a turn or that starts its turn there takes 7 (2d6) fire damage.